 -

-Prepare the dough: In a large bowl, combine the glutinous rice flour, purple rice flour, salt, coconut milk and water.
-Mix until you obtain a thick and homogeneous paste.
-If you don't have purple rice flour, add a few drops of purple food coloring or beet juice to recreate the traditional shade of Puto Bumbong.
+To prepare the dough: In a large bowl, combine the glutinous rice flour, purple rice flour, salt, coconut milk, and water.
+Mix until you have a thick, smooth dough.
+If you don't have purple rice flour, add a few drops of purple food coloring or beet juice to recreate the traditional Puto Bumbang color.

 -

-Form the rolls: Take a small portion of dough (about a tablespoon) and shape it into a small roll or cylinder, about 8 to 10 cm long.
-Repeat until the dough is used up.
+Forming the rolls: Take a small portion of dough (about a tablespoon) and shape it into a small roll or cylinder, about 8 to 10 cm long.
+Repeat until all the dough is used up.

 -

-Steam cooking: Heat water in a steam cooker or couscous maker.
-Place the rolls on a rack or directly on banana leaves or parchment paper placed in the steamer.
+Steaming: Heat water in a steamer or couscousier.
+Place the rolls on a rack or directly onto banana leaves or parchment paper in the steamer.
 Steam for 15 to 20 minutes, or until the rolls are tender and slightly translucent.

 -

-Presentation and garnish: Once cooked, place the Puto Bumbong on banana leaves for a traditional presentation.
-Brush them with melted butter to give them a nice shine.
-Sprinkle generously with grated coconut and muscovado sugar or grated cheese for an even more typical version.
+Presentation and garnish: Once cooked, place the Puto Bumbang on banana leaves for a traditional presentation.
+Brush them with melted butter for a beautiful shine.
+Sprinkle generously with shredded coconut and muscovado sugar or grated cheese for an even more authentic version.